AdobeDocs/workfront.en/help/manage-work/issues/manage-issues/edit-issues.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## Limitations when editing issues

 There are some limitations that might prevent you from editing issues.

 * You cannot edit issues that are in an Approval Process.
 You can only log time or update the status on an issue that is in Pending Approval.
-* You can edit and add documents to issues on a project that has a status of Complete, Dead, or is Pending Approval only when your `Workfront administrator` or a `group administrator` enabled this functionality in the Project Preferences area.
+* You can edit and add documents to issues on a project that has a status of Complete, Dead, or is Pending Approval only when your Workfront administrator or a group administrator enabled this functionality in the Project Preferences area.
 For information about setting project preferences, see [Configure system-wide project preferences](../../../administration-and-setup/set-up-workfront/configure-system-defaults/set-project-preferences.md).

 ## Edit a single issue